sktybucdred/todo/README.md

 # todo
-Basic to do list app
+Basic to do list app, created using Spring Boot 6 with H2 database